ootts/dettrack/README.md

-# 3D Object Detection and Tracking from Stereo Images
+# 3D Object Detection and Tracking

 ## Overview
 Given a sequence of stereo images, this project aims to perform 3D object detection and tracking.